canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

       - If you plan to mirror the Ubuntu archives locally, ensure you have enough space in the ``/srv`` directory to hold your mirrors.
 As a general rule of thumb, you should set aside about 200 GiB per release.
+In most cases, a 1 TB disk dedicated to this task works well.
 If necessary, mount an extra disk at ``/srv`` to hold your repository mirror.
 (You can do this after installing Ubuntu, if you like.)